 Her symptoms continued to develop.
 “On a trip to Rome and Venice, Italy with my husband, I suddenly went down on a garden path,” Claire sadly recalled.
 “It was a bad fall – my pants ripped and my leg was bleeding.
 For seven days, we walked everywhere on cobblestone streets because there were no sidewalks.
 I was in pain and feared falling again.
 I felt as if I left pieces of my right knee all over Italy.”

 "When I came home, that was it!
 I knew I needed to see an orthopedist, so I made an appointment with Dr. Richard Johnston.
-The X-rays showed that I had no remaining cartilage in my right knee.
-Dr. Johnston answered all my questions and made me feel as if I was the only patient in his office.”
+The X-rays showed that I had no remaining cartilage in my right knee."
+Dr. Johnston recommended knee surgery and answered Claire's questions about the procedure.
+"He made me feel as if I was the only patient in his office.”

 Around Valentine’s Day in 2007, Claire underwent a full knee replacement on her right knee.
 “A visiting nurse assisted me for two weeks and a physical therapist helped me use a continuous passive motion machine to reduce pain and swelling, increase range of motion and assist with exercise.
 I gradually regained knee strength with weight training, stretch resistance bands and exercise on a stationary bicycle.”